Compile as Much Information as Possible When Registering the Project

 It is important that all current installation instructions furnished by FiberTite are followed, using proper equipment and techniques.
 Installation tips are available to help installation go smoothly.

 After a roofing membrane is installed, FiberTite sends out a quality assurance inspector.
 The inspector is responsible for grading a roofing project.
 Depending on the grade received, there may or may not be additional repairs or changes needed before a warranty is granted.

 It is important that the building owner takes time to read the warranty and understand it.
 The true cost of a roof can often be seen in the real value offered by the warranty.
 Downtime, damage and hassle from a roof failure can cost thousands, proving that performance is more important than the number of years a warranty covers.
-Points to consider when selecting a roofing membrane and reviewing the warranty can be found here.
+Points to consider when selecting a roofing membrane and reviewing the warranty.

 The Proof Is in the Final Product